-In January I had the pleasure of talking on a panel as part of UCLA’s Anderson School of Management’s Property conference to discuss “Pioneering the Future of PropTech”.
-Alongside others from the industry such as Zander Geronimos from MetaProp, Zach Aarons from MetaProp and Damian Langere from Domuso Inc. and Gelt Inc we spoke about the shift in recruiting efforts and the prosperous opportunities PropTech has to offer.
+In January 2021, Louisa had the pleasure of talking on a panel as part of UCLA’s Anderson School of Management’s Property conference to discuss “Pioneering the Future of PropTech”.
+Alongside others from the industry such as Zander Geronimos and Zach Aarons from MetaProp, Damian Langere from Domuso Inc. and Gelt Inc, they spoke about the shift in recruiting efforts and the prosperous opportunities PropTech has to offer.

 With a generation of tech addicts, and as we accelerate into an age where technology grants us instant access to anything we need at the touch of a fingerprint or recognition of facial features, students should seek to take advantage of this opportunity to reconfigure the Real Estate industry.
 Real Estate is not known for willingly embracing change, but the industry is being hit by a wave of new innovation, ambitious investment and buzzing entrepreneurs which could see those archaic attitudes being demolished and a new ethos being constructed in its place.